 Carole Hinder owned and operated a small restaurant called Mrs. Lady’s Mexican Food in Spirit Lake, Iowa for 38 years.
 Like some small restaurants, she required that all her customers pay in cash.
 As a result, she made frequent cash deposits in her local bank to avoid having to keep large amounts of cash at her business premises.
 Her deposits were always for less than $10,000.
-To her amazement, in 2013 the IRS seized all the money in her checking account, totaling almost $33,000, claiming she had violated the federal anti-money laundering law.
+To her amazement, the IRS seized all the money in her checking account, totaling almost $33,000, claiming she had violated the federal anti-money laundering law.
 The IRS also informed her that it was keeping the seized money, even though it wasn’t charging her with a crime.

 To help prevent money laundering by criminals and terrorists, and tax evasion, banks and other financial institutions are required to report large cash transactions to the IRS.
 They must file FINCEN Form 104, Currency Transactions Report, whenever a person engages in cash transactions involving more than $10,000 in a single day.
 The report must contain the person’s name, address, Social Security number, and other identifying information.
 Moreover, the bank must verify the person’s identity by demanding to see a driver’s license, passport, or other valid ID.